Louisiana Public Broadcasting: History

 Louisiana became one of the first states in the Deep South with an educational television station licensed to the state when KLSE signed on from Monroe on March 1, 1957.
 Louisiana State University professor Lucille Woodward had urged Governor Robert Kennon to create an Educational Television Commission as part of the State Department of Education, and KLSE was intended as the first station in a statewide educational television network along the lines of Alabama Educational Television (now Alabama Public Television).
 However, KLSE signed off the air in 1964.
 For the next eleven years, the only area of the state with a clear signal from a National Educational Television or PBS station was New Orleans, which was served by WYES-TV.
 That station had signed on one month after KLSE, but was separately owned and operated.

 Woodward continued to urge the Louisiana State Legislature not to drop the idea of educational television service in the state during the 1960s.
 Finally, in 1971, the recently created Louisiana Educational Television Authority approved the money to build and sign on the stations.
 On September 6, 1975, WLPB-TV in Baton Rouge debuted as the state's first PBS member station outside New Orleans.
 Five more stations launched throughout the state, extending LPB's signal to portions of Arkansas, Mississippi and Texas: KLTM-TV in Monroe signed on in September 1976, followed by KLTS-TV in Shreveport in August 1978, KLPB-TV in Lafayette, KLTL-TV in Lake Charles in May 1981 and finally, KLPA-TV in Alexandria in July 1983.

-In 1985, Shreveport native and longtime Baton Rouge resident Beth Courtney was named president and CEO of Louisiana Public Broadcasting, a capacity she remains in to this day.
+In 1985, Shreveport native and longtime Baton Rouge resident Beth Courtney was named president and CEO of Louisiana Public Broadcasting, a capacity she remained until her retirement in January 2022.

 LPB began broadcasting in stereo in 1990.
 In 2001, LPB launched a cable-only channel, LPB Kids & You, on cable channel 11 in Baton Rouge.
 The channel, a predecessor to LPB 2, aired children's programming during prime time (atypical for PBS stations, which normally air children's programs only during the daytime hours) and adult and creative programs during the daytime hours.
 When PBS You and PBS Kids ceased operations in 2005, the channel became LPB Plus and expanded its cable coverage to Lafayette.
 In 2008, the service changed its name to LPB 2.

 Since 2009, Louisiana Public Broadcasting has added records of digitized audiovisual recordings to the American Archive of Public Broadcasting via external links to the Louisiana Digital Media Archive.